Charles Coventry (British Army officer): Biography

-Coventry was the second son of George Coventry, 9th Earl of Coventry.
+Charles Coventry was born in Marylebone, Middlesex, the second son of George Coventry, 9th Earl of Coventry.
 He was educated at Eton College.

+He joined the Worcestershire Militia, and subsequently served with the Bechuanaland Police and British South Africa Company.
+While with the latter, he was wounded during the Jameson Raid.

 In 1922, he took command of the re-formed Worcestershire and Oxfordshire Yeomanry Brigade, now serving as 100 Field Brigade, Royal Artillery.
 He retired from the Yeomanry in 1925.

+He died at his home in Earl's Croome, Worcestershire on 2 June 1929.

 Cricket

 Coventry played his cricket for Worcestershire when it was still a minor county, that is, a county without first-class status.
 He was described as "a fair bat with a free style who can hit hard".

 When the English tour to South Africa in 1888–89 was being put together, because the South Africans were considered weak, weaker players were selected for the English team.
 Coventry was one of those players selected.
 England still won the two games against representative South African sides easily, though Coventry did not feature prominently in either game: he batted at number 10 and did not bowl.
 On the whole tour he scored 174 runs at an average of 10.23 with a highest score of 33 not out, and took three wickets.
 He played no first-class cricket in his career other than in those two Tests.